FAQ: Dispatch

 If you’re uncertain, or would like more information about the job please ask!
 If you’re not interested in the call, say no and move on.
 Please only accept a job that you are capable of and available for.

-Response time depends on the amount of time before the call begins:
+Response time depends on the amount of time before the call begins, and which agreement the call is under:

 If you've missed the response timeframe but are still interested, it's always worth responding anyway.
 If the position isn't filled yet it is still available to you.